Launching dynamic pricing:

 5)

-It is better to exclude categories which have a "low season" or a decline in sales during the pilot.
+Exclude categories experiencing a "low season" or sales decline during the pilot.

-The category sales will be low anyway, and it will be difficult to evaluate the results.
+Sales in these categories will be low regardless, making it challenging to evaluate the results.

 • Step 4.
-Check Parameters 1-9 according to the checklist from this article.
+Check Parameters 1-9 according to the checklist provided in this article.

-The result is a pair of stores and a list of categories in these stores with the most similar indicators and characteristics.
+The outcome is a pair of stores and a list of categories within these stores that exhibit the most similar indicators and characteristics.

 Talk to Imprice pricing experts: